Workflow #1: “Edit on GitHub”¶

 Create pull request:

-And finally, create your pull request:
+Finally, create your pull request:

 Congratulations!
 You are now a contributor.
 Welcome and thank you!